 Below you will find some of the rules for examinations stated in the report:

-- The course syllabus must state the forms of examination
+- The course syllabus must state the formats of examination.

-- An examiner determines a grade based on the form or forms of assessment of student performance stated in the course syllabus
+- An examiner determines a grade based on the format or formats of assessment of student performance stated in the course syllabus

 - For written examinations, a HEI should try to arrange anonymous tests